Insight • Search & content

 Starting your multimedia strategy

 Do not try to launch every format at once.
-Start with:
+Start with this:

 1. Audit your existing content for repurposing opportunities

-2. Choose one additional format (video is usually the highest impact)
+2. Choose one additional format - video is usually the highest-impact first move

-3. Establish a production rhythm you can sustain
+3. Establish a production rhythm you can keep up

 4. Measure results against your text-only baseline